Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.txt

 This extension enables you to hide categories and products from customers depending on their customer group.
 It is a rewrite of the Magento extension Netzarbeiter_GroupsCatalog for Magento 1.6 and newer.

-If you use Magento 1.5 or 1.4 please refer to the older extension which is linked to from this modules page on Magento Connect.

 If you use Magento 1.5 or 1.4 please refer to the older extension: http://www.magentocommerce.com/magento-connect/netzarbeiter-groupscatalog.html